rtrlib/handbook/source/usage.rst

 The following minimal requirements have to be met, before building the library:

 - the build system is based on `cmake`, version >= 2.6
-- `libssh` to establish SSH transport connections, version >= 0.5.0
+- `libssh`, to establish SSH transport connections, version >= 0.5.0

 Optional requirements are:

-- `cmocka` a framework to run RTRlib unit tests
+- `cmocka`, a framework to run RTRlib unit tests
-- `doxygen` to build the RTRlib API documentation
+- `doxygen`, to build the RTRlib API documentation

-If the requirements are installed, the library can be build.
+If the requirements are installed, the library and tools can be build.
 First, either download or clone the RTRlib source code as follows:

 .. code-block:: Bash